dhaulagiri0/text-recognition-test-task/README.md

 segmentation on the image to identify the location of text blobs within a image before applying separate OCR models to detect text in different languages.
 This divided and conquer approach might be the way to go for multilingual OCR.

+I have also tried using Google's tesseract library through [PyTesseract](https://pypi.org/project/pytesseract/), isolating text blobs from input images and applying separate OCR models (Chinese and English) from both Tesseract and easyOCR for each text blob for detection, but the performance was poorer than using the single multilingual model from easyOCR.

 ## Process
 ### Data Creation